NCAS-CMS/cfa-conventions/source/cfa.md

 programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

-The terms defining the aggregation instructions are defined in Appendix A. Additional terms are allowed with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

 ### Example 1

 An aggregated data variable whose aggregated data comprises two